-Google Ads, PPC, PPC reporting, SEM
+Google Ads, PPC, Reporting, SEM

 Which Google AdWords Attribution Model Should You Use?